BART Streams: Real-time Reconstruction Using a Modular Framework for Pipeline Processing

 \section{Discussion}

 Streaming functionality was added to the BART reconstruction software as new feature.
 The implementation achieves high modularity and interoperability for real-time reconstruction pipelines by relying on standard operating system utilities.
 Based on a set of new options, all tools included in the toolbox can be used in real-time reconstruction pipelines.
-Even advanced reconstruction pipelines for real-time MRI can be constructed by chaining BART commands using a scripting language.
-This enables a quick transition from offline prototyping of a new reconstruction method in BART to online reconstruction.

 The streaming extension was tested and benchmarked in numerical experiments and using phantom and in-vivo measurements.
-As it is now possible to parallelize subsequent reconstruction steps in a pipeline, a speed-up can be achieved for conventional reconstruction pipelines simply by chaining BART commands and without having to call BART tools as part of a more complicated loop.
+As it is now possible to parallelize subsequent reconstruction steps in a pipeline, a speed-up can be achieved for conventional reconstruction pipelines simply by chaining BART commands .
 Under certain circumstances, the overhead associated with streaming and looping can have a negative effect on performance, but in all tested conditions overhead was either small in absolute units, small compared to the total computation time, or small relative to the run-to-run variations.
 In most practical applications, the overhead should not be relevant or even be unnoticeable.